robole/stylelint-config-roboleary/README.md

 It includes the following:
 - The [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) config gives a core collection of rules (extending [stylelint-config-recommended](https://github.com/stylelint/stylelint-config-recommended)).
 It is based on the common stylistic conventions found within a handful of CSS styleguides, including: The Idiomatic CSS Principles, Google's CSS Style Guide, Airbnb's Styleguide, and @mdo's Code Guide.
 - The [stylelint-scss](https://github.com/kristerkari/stylelint-scss) plugin to add more specific rules for SCSS (stylelint supports SCSS syntax by default).
-- The [stylelint-order](https://github.com/hudochenkov/stylelint-order) plugin to order properties into groups, used in conjunction with the rules contained in the [stylelint-semantic-groups](https://github.com/theKashey/stylelint-semantic-groups) config.
+- The [stylelint-order](https://github.com/hudochenkov/stylelint-order) plugin to order properties into groups, used in conjunction with the rules contained in [stylelint-config-idiomatic-order](https://github.com/ream88/stylelint-config-idiomatic-order).
 - The [stylelint-color-format](https://github.com/filipekiss/stylelint-color-format) plugin to format all colors as [HSLA](https://www.w3schools.com/csSref/func_hsla.asp).
 The color is set as HSL if opacity is 100%.
 - The [stylelint-declaration-block-no-ignored-properties](https://github.com/kristerkari/stylelint-declaration-block-no-ignored-properties) checks for property values that are ignored due to another property value in the same rule e.g. using `display: inline` with `width` or `height`.
 - The [stylelint-a11y](https://github.com/YozhikM/stylelint-a11y) plugin to raise some accessibility issues.